rbf_interp_nd, a FORTRAN90 code which defines and evaluates radial basis function (RBF) interpolants to multidimensional data.

 Four families of radial basis functions are provided.

-RBF_INTERP_ND needs access to the R8LIB library.
+The code needs access to the R8LIB library.

 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-LAGRANGE_INTERP_ND, a FORTRAN90 library which defines and evaluates the Lagrange polynomial p(x) which interpolates a set of data depending on a multidimensional argument x that was evaluated on a product grid, so that p(x(i)) = z(i).
+LAGRANGE_INTERP_ND, a FORTRAN90 code which defines and evaluates the Lagrange polynomial p(x) which interpolates a set of data depending on a multidimensional argument x that was evaluated on a product grid, so that p(x(i)) = z(i).

 SPINTERP, a MATLAB library which carries out piecewise multilinear hierarchical sparse grid interpolation; an earlier version of this software is ACM TOMS Algorithm 847, by Andreas Klimke;